advance100/doc_webpack/webpack dev server.md

 	// Enable special support for Hot Module Replacement
 	// Page is no longer updated, but a "webpackHotUpdate" message is send to the content
 	// Use "webpack/hot/dev-server" as additional module in your entry point
+        // Note: this does _not_ add the `HotModuleReplacementPlugin` like the CLI option does.

 	// webpack-dev-middleware options
 	quiet: false,
 	noInfo: false,